“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 In a quiet voice, Diode shyly spoke up.
 “That network of blood vessels was for cooling down... was it not?”

-“A normal rete mirable isn’t for cooling down, it's for warming up.”
-Terra spoke in a low, controlled tone that Diode rarely heard her use.
+“A normal rete mirabile isn’t for cooling down, it's for warming up.”
+Terra spoke in a low, controlled tone that Diode rarely heard from her.
 “Even though the environment up here means the besshu needs to cool itself down, the rete mirabile doesn’t seem like it’s arranged for that!
-Something’s off, but what’s off is…!”
+Something’s off, but what’s off is...!”

 As the sound of Terra’s agonizing continued behind her, Diode tried to remember what she’d heard back in Table of Johor’s decomp lab.